 Foster children are in the care of the CEO of the Department for Child Protection and Family Support and maintains the status of the legal guardian for a child.
 The Department makes all formal/legal decisions for the child.
 Foster Carers and MercyCare support staff, however, are responsible for day-to-day parenting and care decisions and arrangements for and will be consulted and involved in decision-making processes for the child.

 Special Guardianship Orders (SGO) are intended to provide children in care with stable, long term placements whilst ensuring that the child can maintain links with their birth family and people important to them.
 SGO’s give carers all the duties, powers, responsibilities and authority, so the child is no longer in the Department for Child Protection and Family Supports’ care.
 This means Foster Carers will be able to carry out all parental functions without having to consult with the Department for Child Protection or MercyCare.
 Many discussions and case plans are held between the Department for Child Protection, MercyCare and biological families to ensure the SGO is in the best interests of the child.
 An application is then made to the Children’s Court for a child to be placed on an SGO.
 Once this order is in place, MercyCare Fostering Services no longer supports the placement.

 Will I Receive Financial Support?

-Foster parents receive a fortnightly subsidy payment for the child/children in their care.
+Foster Carers receive a fortnightly subsidy payment for the child/children in their care.
 The subsidy is expected to cover the basic care and daily needs of the child, such as food, outings, local transport, small toys and basic medical treatment.
 School fees, uniforms, books, camps and recreational activities etc. are paid by MercyCare Fostering Services and the Department for Child Protection and Family Support.
-Foster parents also receive a clothing allowance for the child three times a year and a small allowance for birthdays and Christmas presents.
+Foster Carers also receive a clothing allowance for the child three times a year and a small allowance for birthdays and Christmas presents.